matheusburey/snake_game/README.md

 # Snake

- Jogo da snake feito em python
+create a snake game in multiple languages